jonathanburns/blog/_posts/2024-12-06-safenet-deep-dive.md

 * The user has confidence that the funds are safe.
 * If the processor does not deliver the funds, the wallet can show the user the expired escrow (the user doesn't need to locate the escrow account and retrieve the funds).

-Coupling the protocol to smart contract wallets can also be limiting in some ways.
+Coupling the protocol to smart contract wallets could also be limiting in some ways.
 Extending these protocols beyond EVM is already difficult, and coupling the protocol to smart contract wallets adds more complexity there (every chain needs smart contract wallets that support the Safenet primitives).

-The decision to leverage smart contract wallets also means that the success of Safenet hinges on the adoption of these wallets.
+The decision to leverage smart contract wallets also means that the success of Safenet hinges on the adoption of smart contract wallets.
 The long-term prospects look good.
 Ethereum plans to move completely to smart wallets in the future.
 However, most users today still transact on-chain using traditional wallets, which could create some early barriers to adoption.
 EIP-7702 aims to reduce the barrier of entry for smart contract wallets, but unfortunately, EIP-7702 wallets cannot be used with Safenet and will not help with adoption in this case.

 _EIP-7702 wallets have an admin key (owned by the user) which have god-like permissions on the wallet.
 These permissions would allow the user to extract the locked funds._